ImprobableStudios/AI-Resources/README.md

 ---

 ## Theme 5: Model Context Protocol (MCP) Ecosystem

+_Resources and tools for the Model Context Protocol (MCP), enabling integration and orchestration of AI agents in local and privacy-focused environments._

 The Model Context Protocol (MCP) is an emerging standard and ecosystem for integrating, orchestrating, and automating AI agents and tools, especially in local and privacy-focused environments.
 Below are key resources and projects in the MCP space: